contao/docs-archive/api/hooks/getPageStatusIcon.md

 ## Return Value ##

-You can specify a new image to be displayed in the backend by returning a filename.
+You can specify a new image to be displayed in the back end by returning a filename.

 ## Example ##